koogar/HardwareSerialMonitor/Libre_Based/HardwareSerialMonitor_v2_SRC/IMPORTANT_README!!!.txt

-After Installation got to the install directory and change the "properties" of the WeeHardwareStatServer.exe in "Compatiability" to
+After Installation got to the install directory and change the "properties" of the WeeHardwareStatServer.exe in "Compatibility" to

 "Run this program as administrator"